New Student Pre-Arrival Checklist

 Step 9: Submit a copy of your status documents

 Log into the ISSS Portal and upload a copy of your I-20 or DS-2019, passport and visa stamp prior to your arrival at Vanderbilt.
-Copies of these documents are needed to complete your Immigration Check-in.
+Copies of these documents are needed to complete your SEVIS Check-in.
 You will do this through the New Student/Scholar Document Upload application.

 Step 9: Get Connected